Planning on taking a trip and not sure if you need travel insurance? Well, the simple answer is yes, you need it.

 We always strongly advise people to get travel insurance.
 It only costs dollars a day.
 We’ve seen good insurance help us and so many other people, and we’ve also seen others regret being cheap and not getting good insurance.

 We’ve been grateful for insurance when Micki had a three day hospital stay in Thailand, when our son needed stitches for his ear in Greece, and when we needed the addresses of the nearest hospitals in Quito, Ecuador.

-Our favorite company is World Nomads.
-We’ve been recommending them since we started this blog, because they’re reputable, and endorsed by Lonely Planet and National Geographic.
 They also offer travel insurance to citizens of multiple countries, even if you’re already overseas.